ranibb/mongoDB-RESTful-APIs-CRUD-Angular-Video-Application/README.md

 ## MongoDB

 The server needs to interact with mongoDB to perform the required operation.
 For this interaction we make use of mongoose.
 It is a npm package that provides mongoDB object mapping.
 Or in simpler words mongoose translates data in the database to a JavaScript object for use in our application.
 Install it: `npm install --save mongoose`.

+## RESTful APIs

+Coding RESTful APIs to create, read, update and delete documents from the database and also simultaneously test using POSTMAN.